 Coquito is Puerto Rico’s national Christmas holiday drink.
 It’s made throughout the island and recipes vary from family to family.
 Puerto Ricans feels strongly about their Coquito (diminutive for coconut) and what goes in it.
 Some say Coquito is Coquito, not eggnog.
 It’s in a category all by itself.
-There’s a whole debate regarding the addition or omission of egg yolks!
+And, then there’s the debate regarding the addition or omission of egg yolks – with strong opinions on both sides!
 Some believe the addition of the egg came about in an effort to Americanize the original recipe.
-I don’t know.
-I’ve always known it to have egg so I consider Coquito to be an eggnog beverage.
-No offense to the great people of P.R.
+I don’t know, so I have made it both ways – no offense to the great people of P.R.
+I give you both recipes below, and you decide.

 Needless to say the drink is a source of pride and rightfully so.
-This lush and smooth drink consists of evaporated milk, sweetened condensed milk, cream (not milk) of coconut, spices and Puerto Rican rum!
+This lush and smooth drink consists of evaporated milk, sweetened condensed milk, cream of coconut (not coconut milk), half and half, spices and white rum!
 No matter how you make it, this decadent drink is best served cold and meant to be sipped while in good company.
 No one should every drink alone – especially over the holidays!

 ABOUT THE RUM